• About

 Are Afghan hounds safe to keep with children?

 Afghan hounds have low pain tolerance so they cannot bear small injuries.
 Kids, specifically toddler or very young ones tend to poke the dog, often pull the tails, pull the ears or try to play with it.
 In this way, they can get hurt which is not a good sign.
-So if you plan to keep an Afghan hound at home, and you have small kids at home, and then make sure there are elder ones to take care of the dog and the kids.
+So if you plan to keep an Afghan hound at home, and you have small kids at home, and then make sure there are elder ones to take care of the dog and the kids or else you have to take them with you..

 Are Afghan hounds safe to keep with seniors?